-This Policy applies broadly to every type of SamCERA investment managers including general partners, sponsors of hedge funds, private equity funds, real estate funds and infrastructure funds, as well as public market investment managers.
+This Policy applies broadly to every type of SamCERA investment manager including, but not limited to, general partners, sponsors of hedge funds, private equity funds, real estate funds, and infrastructure funds, as well as public market investment managers.

-This Policy as amended applies to all agreements with External Managers that are entered into after the date this Policy is adopted and all existing agreements if, after the date this amended Policy is adopted, the agreement is amended to continue, terminate, or extend the term of the agreement or the investment period, increase the commitment of funds by SamCERA or increase or accelerate the fees or compensation payable to the External Manager (Referred to hereafter as "Amendment".)
+This Policy, as last amended, applies to all agreements with External Managers that are:

+- (1) Entered into after the date this Policy, as last amended, is adopted; or - (2) Amended to extend the term of the agreement or the investment period, increase the commitment of funds by SamCERA, or otherwise change the agreement's substantive term, including increasing or accelerating the fees or compensation payable to the External Manager, to the extent such amendments to the agreement (referred to hereafter as "Amendment") are executed subsequent to the adoption of amendments to this Policy.
 In the case of an Amendment, the disclosure provisions of this Policy shall apply to the Amendment and not to the original agreement.